Unbuilt Services On The M25

 As mentioned above, planning for service stations on the M25 started at J5 and made its way around clockwise.
 This appeared to have originated with a joint study from Kent and Surrey County Councils, who measured up the M20 and along the M25.

-As a result, three potential service areas were identified: Chevening, Leatherhead and Poyle.
-Evidence suggests that the Ministry of Transport adopted this plan with the intention of continuing around the M25, but both Poyle and Chevening had planning issues which threw the whole thing into disarray.
+As a result, three potential service areas were identified in 1975: Chevening, Leatherhead and Poyle.
+The Department of Transport became involved in the study and intended to continue it around the M25, but both Poyle and Chevening had planning issues which threw the whole thing into disarray.